 You might also like: TBD

 You’ll spend about $100 for materials and you probably already own all the tools you’ll need.
-Round up a circular saw, a coping saw, a tape measure, a drill/ driver, 1/16-in.-dia. and 3/8-in.-dia. drill bits, a carpenter’s square, two pipe clamps and a wood chisel.
-We’ll show you how to build a compost that’s attractive!
+Round up a circular saw, a coping saw, a tape measure, a drill/driver, 1/16-in. dia. and 3/8-in. dia. drill bits, a carpenter’s square, two pipe clamps and a wood chisel.
+We’ll show you how to build a compost bin that’s attractive!

 The compost bin is constructed from “five-quarter” (5/4) rounded-edge decking boards.
-(Although the name implies that these are 1-1/4 in. boards, they’re actually only about 1 in. thick.)
+(Although the name implies that these are 1-1/4 in boards, they’re actually only about 1 in. thick.)
 The boards are pressure treated with chromated copper arsenate (CCA), which makes the compost bin resistant to rot and insects.
-There’s very little hardware because the pieces fit together like the Lincoln Logs you played with when you were a kid.
+There’s not much hardware because the pieces fit together like the Lincoln Logs you played with as a kid.

 Notching the Boards

-Remove the slices with a wood chisel (Photo aboove).
+- Remove the slices with a wood chisel (Photo above).
 Square the bottom corners of each notch with a chisel for tight-fitting corners.

 After you finish the interlocking notches, cut the 45-degree diagonal notches in the two bottom side boards (parts H).
 The cuts can be started with the circular saw, but finish them with a coping saw.